 In November 2016, the FASB issued guidance that requires entities to show the changes in the total of cash, cash equivalents and restricted cash in the statement of cash flows.
 When cash, cash equivalents and restricted cash are presented in more than one line item on the balance sheet, the new guidance requires a reconciliation of the totals in the statement of cash flows to the related captions on the balance sheet.
 This reconciliation can be presented either on the face of the statement of cash flows or in the notes to the financial statements.
-The Company reclassified the statement of cash flows for the years ended December 31, 2017 and 2016 to reflect this new guidance.
 The guidance, effective January 1, 2018, did not have a material effect on the Company's consolidated financial statements.

 In January 2017, the FASB issued guidance which changes the definition of a business to assist entities with evaluating when a set of transferred assets and activities is a business.
 The guidance requires an entity to evaluate if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset and/or a group of similar identifiable assets; if these criteria are met, the set of transferred assets and activities is not a business.
 The guidance also requires a business to include at least one substantive process and narrows the definition of outputs by more closely aligning it with how outputs are described in the guidance on revenue from contracts with customers.
-The guidance is effective for interim and annual reporting periods beginning after December 15, 2017, with early adoption being permitted.
+The guidance effective for interim and annual reporting periods beginning after December 15, 2017, with early adoption being permitted.
 The Company has elected to early adopt this guidance effective January 1, 2017.
 The Company believes that most of its typical acquisitions of real estate will not meet the new definition of a business, and accordingly, will result in the capitalization of associated acquisition pursuit costs, as is the case regarding all acquisitions in 2017.